surftrips.co

 Frequently asked

-Punta Burica is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Punta Burica is a reef bottom, large powerful offshore reef peaks, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Punta Burica